edwinb-ai/MolecularDynamics.jl/README.md

 - For now it can compute energy and pressure, but also outputs the trajectory of the simulation for post-processing.
 - The Lennard-Jones potential and a pseudo hard sphere potential are implemented.
 Switching between them requires you to modify the source code.
 Long range corrections for the Lennard-Jones potential are included.
   - Benchmarks against LAMMPS and NIST results for the Lennard-Jones system are in the [wiki](https://github.com/edwinb-ai/MolecularDynamics.jl/wiki/Lennard%E2%80%90Jones-results).
+- Initial configurations can be created as a simple cubic and also in a random configuration.
+Random configurations are then packed (removing overlaps) using [Packmol.jl](https://github.com/m3g/Packmol.jl).

 ## TODO
 - Introduce structures to handle polydispersity.